bradleymoore111/gift/README.md

 	<!-- Everyone is Player 1, and to them everyone else is an NPC -->
 	And if you're lucky, you'll find a player 2 Assumption is the mother of all fuckups
+	When the axe came into the woods, many of the trees said, "At least the handle is one of us" Extinction is the rule.
+Survival is the exception. - Carl Sagan Confidence is quiet.
+Insecurities are loud.
+	At the end of the game, the king and the pawn go back in the same box.
 	<!-- Give a man a mask and he will show his true face.
 		-Oscar Wilde -->
 	<!-- "It is our choices that show us who we truly are, far more than our abilities." -->